leonardoborges/octopress/source/_posts/2013-02-03-purely-functional-data-structures-in-clojure-leftist-heaps.markdown

 I had no clue about Haskell's - much less ML's! - syntax and I was finding it very difficult to follow along.
 What I did notice is that their syntaxes are not so different from each other.

-So I put the book down and read [Lear You a Haskell For Great Good!](http://amzn.to/VuD3jT) with the hopes that learning more about haskell's syntax - in particular, learning how to read its type signatures - would help me get going with *Puretly Functional Data Structures*.
+So I put the book down and read [Learn You a Haskell For Great Good!](http://amzn.to/VuD3jT) with the hopes that learning more about haskell's syntax - in particular, learning how to read its type signatures - would help me get going with *Puretly Functional Data Structures*.

 Luckily, I was right - and I recommend you do the same if you're not familiar with either of those languages.
-[Lear You a Haskell For Great Good!](http://amzn.to/VuD3jT) is a great book and I got a lot out of it.
+[Learn You a Haskell For Great Good!](http://amzn.to/VuD3jT) is a great book and I got a lot out of it.
 [My series on Monads](http://www.leonardoborges.com/writings/2012/11/30/monads-in-small-bites-part-i-functors/) is a product of reading it.

 Enough background though.